-The Apple Watch is an incredibly versatile device.
-While it’s primarily a smartwatch, it can also be used as a personal fitness tracker and even as a communication tool.
+While the Apple Watch is primarily a smartwatch, it can also be used as a personal fitness tracker and even as a communication tool.
 To keep your watch updated and running smoothly, you’ll need to update the software on your device regularly.

 The easiest way to update your Apple Watch is by using your iPhone or iPad.
 However, you can also update the watch directly on the watch.
 In this article we will show you how to do it.
 Let’s read on to find out.